mclmarques/Linux-on-Mac/README.md

-#Dual boot of Windows 11 and Ubutnu 22.10 on a 15 Retina Macbookpro
+#Dual boot of Windows 11 and Ubutnu 22.10 on a 15 Retina Macbookpro\n
 Disclaimer:
 *Machine used: 15 Retina Macbookpro with Nvidia GT750M graphics *OS choosed: Ubuntu 22.10 and Windows 11